fbpx

 Working From Home | Our Customers and Their Garden Office

-Nige’ Ollis, Therapeutic Coach | INSPIRATION
+Nige’ Ollis, Therapeutic Coach | G2

 Outside of garden room with greenery either side and curved path leading up from a patio Inside garden room with two comfy chairs and coffee table set up

-To keep The Therapy Pod a clean, tranquil space, I’ve kept the computer/office space in the house, which means a degree of self-discipline is still very much required when closing the pod door.
+To keep The Therapy Pod a clean, tranquil space, I’ve kept the computer/office space in the house, which means a degree of self-discipline is still very much required when working from home.
 I use The Therapy Pod for all client sessions, meditation and some other admin activities [notetaking, book reading, etc.], but with the computer office space in the home too it does require some of that self-discipline to open/close the metaphorical door.
 Personally, I’ve found that generating a bit of rhythm and routine to the working day/week makes things far more productive, while at the same time knowing I can walk my dog along the woodland river valley behind the home between client sessions has been a previously unimagined and now wholly practical pleasure.”

 www.nigeollistherapies.com | Contact: therapeuticcoaching@nigeollis.co.uk

-Saskia Saunders, Sustainable Futures Artist | INSPIRATION
+Saskia Saunders, Sustainable Futures Artist | G2

 outside of garden room with a woman holding up her artwork